eppdyl/cathode-database/jpl/notes_on_jpl_cathodes_dimensions.md

 .. p.36, second col.: insert inner diameter: 1.27 cm
 .. p.36, second col.: insert length: 5 cm

+The orifice diameter is changed from the original 3.8 mm to 4.8 mm (3/16") and then 6.4 mm (1/4").
+I believe that the latter diameter is used for every reference thereafter.

 ### Goebel et al (2017)
 - D. M. Goebel, G. Becatti, S. Reilly, K. Tilley, and S. J. Hall, "High Current Lanthanum Hexaboride Hollow for 20-200 kW Hall Thrusters," 35th International Electric Propulsion Conference, 2017.
 IEPC-2017-303